ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 For such attacker, the entropy is log<sub>2</sub>(604800000) = 29.17 bits.

-And enumerating such a number on my home computer took less than 2 seconds.
+And enumerating such all possibilities with corresponding entropy took less than 2 seconds on my home computer.
 We call such enumeration “brute forcing”.

-However let’s say, you use the clock time + the process id for generating the seed.
+However, let’s say, you use the clock time + the process ID for generating the seed.
-Let’s imagine that there are 1024 different process ids.
+Let’s imagine that there are 1024 different process IDs.

 So now, the attacker needs to enumerate 604800000 \* 1024 possibilities, which take around 2000 seconds.
-Now, let’s add the time when I turned on my computer, assuming the attacker knows I turned it on today, it adds 86400000 possibilities.
+Now, let’s add the time on it.
+When I turned on my computer, assuming the attacker knows I turned it on today, it adds 86400000 possibilities.

 Now the attacker needs to enumerate 604800000 \* 1024 \* 86400000 = 5,35088E+19 possibilities.
 However, keep in mind that if the attacker has infiltrated my computer, he can get this last piece of info, and bring down the number of possibilities, reducing entropy.

 Entropy is measured by **log<sub>2</sub>(possibilities)** and so log<sub>2</sub>(5,35088E+19) = 65 bits.

 Is it enough?
-Probably, assuming your attacker does not know more information about the realm of possibilities used to generate the seed.
+Probably, only when you assuming your attacker does not know more information about the realm of possibilities used to generate the seed.

 But since the hash of a public key is 20 bytes (160 bits), it is smaller than the total universe of the addresses.
 You might do better.

-> **Note:** Adding entropy is linearly harder, cracking entropy is exponentially harder
+> **Note:** Adding entropy is linearly harder.
+On the other hand, cracking entropy is exponentially harder.

 An interesting way of generating entropy quickly is by incorporating human intervention, such as moving the mouse.